Ever try to hammer in a nail with a screwdriver?

 - Less effective in the open position

-Holy smoke, you’re caught in a scenario where you’ve got to think quick on your feet with next to nothing in your hand; what do you do?
+Holy smoke, you’re caught in a scenario where you’ve got to think quickly on your feet with next to nothing in your hand; what do you do?

 Find yourself some DIY survival weapons, my friend.